rikvdkleij/intellij-haskell/README.md

   - In the `New Project` wizard select `Import project from external module` and check `Haskell Stack`;
   - In next page of wizard configure `Project SDK` by configuring `Haskell Tool Stack` with selecting path to `stack` binary, e.g. `/usr/local/bin/stack`;
   - Finish wizard and project will be opened;
-  - Wizard will try to automatically configure which folders are sources, test and which to exclude;
+  - Wizard will automatically configure which folders are sources, test and which to exclude;
   - Plugin will automatically build Intero and HLint to prevent incompatibility issues (If you use non LTS or Nightly resolver e.g. `ghc-7.10.2`, you may have to build them manually since there are some extra-deps should be added to `stack.yaml`).
     Those tools are built against Stackage release defined in project's `stack.yaml`.